decretist/Dissertation/Chapter0/chapter0.md

 Chodorow urged me to use computer-aided typesetting for the project, and in this way I acquired a then-unusual skill that led directly to my IT career.
-In the mid to late 1980s I went on to take most of the required courses for the undergraduate Computer Science major at UC San Diego (e.g., Data Structures, Compiler Construction, Operating Systems) although I did not enroll in a degree program.
+In the mid- to late-1980s I went on to take most of the required courses for the undergraduate Computer Science major at UC San Diego (e.g., Data Structures, Compiler Construction, Operating Systems), although I did not enroll in a degree program.
 During my professional career, I was never primarily a programmer, but from time to time my job responsibilities did include programming projects in C and Perl, and ultimately Java servlet-based web